gregor/fyta-plant-card/README.md

    - Click the three dots in the top right corner
    - Select "Custom repositories"
    - Add `FYTA-GmbH/fyta-plant-card` with category "Lovelace"
-2. Install "Fyta Plant Card" from HACS
+2. Install "FYTA Plant Card" from HACS
 3. Refresh your browser

 ### Manual Installation